pliyo/appinsight-owin-deepdive/README.md

-# appinsight-owin-deepdive
-Asp.Net 4.6.2 Using Owin and Application Insights
+# Application Insights Deep Dive using Owin & posting messages to Slack.

 # Warming Up
 Quick recap on what Owin needs: